Mileage in Two wheelers – Proven & useful tips

 15. Avoid Overfilling Engine Oil

-Follow the recommended engine oil replacement schedule as per owners manual and avoid overfilling, as excess oil can lead to increased friction and reduced fuel efficiency.
+Follow the recommended engine oil replacement schedule per the owner’s manual and avoid overfilling, as excess oil can lead to increased friction and reduced fuel efficiency.

 16. Use the Kill Switch